chaoshengggg/NBA-Analytics/README.md

 In this project, there are a few things that were looked into :
   * Weight and Height Analysis
   * Visualizing NBA Players Across Different Countries
-  * Exploratory on All Time Scoring / Assists / Rebound Players
   * Average NBA Players Age

 ## Resources Used